lucysmith13/song-recommendation-system/project-plan.md

 Some other features I have made are a random album picker from the user's spotify library.
 The ability to add the recommended songs to the user's library, by addind playlists.
 There is also a small user stats page which I am going to develop.
 I have also created the user authorization which is the main pre-requesite for all my objectives, I completed this using multiple libraries to make it as efficient as possible: spotipy, flask, webbrowser etc.
+I have split my code into multiple files to make my worflow simpler.
+I have used OOP so far, which i hope to extend since it keeps my code organsied.

 #### Targets